quietstay/quietstay/README.md

-I'm currently studying on SSCP material, and hope to pass the exam in February.
+I'm currently studying on SSCP material, and hope to pass the exam in May.